kovidgoyal/kitty/docs/performance.rst

 See also the :opt:`sync_to_monitor` option to further decrease latency at the cost of some `tearing <https://en.wikipedia.org/wiki/Screen_tearing>`_ while scrolling.

-You can generate detailed per-function performance data using `gperftools <https://github.com/gperftools/gperftools>`_.
-Build |kitty| with `make profile` which will create an executable called `kitty-profile`.
-Run that and perform the task you want to analyse, for example, scrolling a large file with `less`.
+You can generate detailed per-function performance data using `gperftools
+<https://github.com/gperftools/gperftools>`_.
+Build |kitty| with `make
+profile`.
+Run kitty and perform the task you want to analyse, for example, scrolling a large file with `less`.
 After you quit, function call statistics will be printed to `stdout` and you can use tools like *kcachegrind* for more detailed analysis.

 Here are some CPU usage numbers for the task of scrolling a file continuously in less.
 The CPU usage is for the terminal process and X together and is